xiangnanyue/mbti_kaggle/README.md

-# RAMP starting kit on the
+# RAMP starting kit on the MBTI Prediction
 ## This is the Team Project for Data Camp Master 2 Data Science

 - A classification problem based on NLP.